EnzoBnl/enzobnl/bd.md

 #### Consistency
 - The consistency of the `DeltaTable`s is guaranteed by their strong schema checking.
 #### Isolation
-Optimistic concurrency control ensures the isolation of the commit
+Optimistic concurrency control ensures the isolation of the commits:
-- When a commit execution starts, it snapshot the current delta
+- When a commit execution starts, it snapshot the current deltalog.
+- When it has completed, it check if the deltalog has been updated by another thread.
+If not it writes its commit, else it updates its DeltaTable view and attempt
 #### Durability
 - Durability is guaranteed by the fact that commits involving `DeltaTable`s' data mutation need to finish to write or delete the underlying parquet files on the filesystem to be considered completed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODk1MDU5NjIsLTE5NzA3MzU0MDQsLT
-EyNzQ5NjYzNCwtMTQzNzYxMjM5NywtMTA2NjY4MDA4OCwyMDkz
-MjM1NTg4LDE4MTEzMTExOTYsLTUzOTgzNjUzOCwtMTg1OTU0Mj
-E2MywxNzQzMTY5MDA0LC03Mzk4NTI5MzUsMjAxOTMwNDg5Nywt
-MTg3MTQ1Njg3OSwxNzUyNDg2MDQ3LC02MTQ5NDYyNSwxMDIyNT
-gxNjA0LDE4MzQ1MDA3MTMsMTQxNjc0MDIxMSwxMTE5Mjg2NzA2
-LC03NTUxMTMzNTFdfQ==
+eyJoaXN0b3J5IjpbMTA0MTE4MDYxMywtMTk3MDczNTQwNCwtMT
+I3NDk2NjM0LC0xNDM3NjEyMzk3LC0xMDY2NjgwMDg4LDIwOTMy
+MzU1ODgsMTgxMTMxMTE5NiwtNTM5ODM2NTM4LC0xODU5NTQyMT
+YzLDE3NDMxNjkwMDQsLTczOTg1MjkzNSwyMDE5MzA0ODk3LC0x
+ODcxNDU2ODc5LDE3NTI0ODYwNDcsLTYxNDk0NjI1LDEwMjI1OD
+E2MDQsMTgzNDUwMDcxMywxNDE2NzQwMjExLDExMTkyODY3MDYs
+LTc1NTExMzM1MV19
 -->